sburtenshaw/open-ai-playground/README.md

 - Instructions, tooltips and contextual help
 - Customizable options (dark mode, font size, module placement)

+## Instructions / about added - 14th July 15:12

+I've now added some basic information about what the OpenAI Playground is, what the different message types are and a bit of information regarding the configuration options.
+This helps the application feel more 'polished' and well rounded.
+While the implementation is somewhat basic, I think it serves it's purpose.
+I would like to take this further by doing a couple of things:

+- Create a more in depth tutorial
+- Split the information into more focused, separate components
+- Improve the UI and readability of the information

+Given the amount of time already spent on this project / technical test, I think I will send this project to Stefan as it currently is.
+I wanted to add more custom ideas before sending, such as:

+- Pre-defined system messages / personas
+- Auto re-submit option if max tokens reached
+- Customizable options (dark mode, font size, module placement)

+But given the timeframe, I think I'm out of time.

+I will be continuing to work on and improve this project, as a fun side project to add to my portfolio.
+I will also be hosting this project on my personal domain https://seanburtenshaw.co.uk (the website is down as I write this, but I will be fixing it).

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.